 - Improvement in Muscle Mass

-- Helps Lower Blood Sugar & Blood Pressure
+- Regulation of Blood Sugar & Blood Pressure

 - Lowered risk of fractures associated with frail bones